PredictiveSingularity/.github/profile/README.md

 A point in Spacetime so Massive and with such Speed, that...

 ...
-It literally [reaps the fabric of Space and Time itself](https://en.wikipedia.org/wiki/Black_hole#Entropy_and_thermodynamics) to make everything fall towards It [ad infinitum](https://en.wikipedia.org/wiki/Ad_infinitum).
+It literally [rips the Fabric of Space and Time itself](https://en.wikipedia.org/wiki/Black_hole#Entropy_and_thermodynamics) to make everything fall towards It [ad infinitum](https://en.wikipedia.org/wiki/Ad_infinitum).

 Albert Einstein put [It](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) very elegantly.